joelcr10/DBMS-Assignment/README.md

 The requirement analysis involves understanding and delineating the needs, objectives, and functionalities related to effective time management for projects.
 Requirement analysis for the “Effective time management for projects” domain are:

-Task Allocation Mechanism: Allocating Tasks to Teams: This reveals a specific requirement for a system that allows easy allocation and tracking of tasks within a team.
+<b>Task Allocation Mechanism:</b> Allocating Tasks to Teams: This reveals a specific requirement for a system that allows easy allocation and tracking of tasks within a team.